SimonChong/Linny/README.md

 ```

 ### Conversion Tagging
 This helps you track the effectiveness of your ad.
-After a user clicks on the ad, you can track if user bought something or did something by adding or loading the following script on that action.
+After a user clicks on the ad (using an MLK link), you can track if user bought something or did something by adding or triggering the following script on a page.

 ```html